 - A cystoscopy.
 During this procedure, your doctor takes a closer look at your bladder and urethra (tube that carries urine out of your body) using a scope (hollow tube with a tiny light on the end).
 This is done to check for problems in your urinary tract.

 Back to top

 The goal of treatment for neurogenic bladder is to control and manage your symptoms.
 Your treatment plan will be based on your diagnosis.
 You and your doctor will discuss which treatment is right for you.

 Possible treatments include:

 - Double voiding

 - To do this, sit on the toilet and urinate as you normally do.
 When you’re finished urinating, stand up, sit down again, and try to urinate again.
 This may help with emptying your bladder.

 - Crede technique

 - This involves putting pressure on your bladder while you urinate.
-When urinating, make a fist with one hand and place it on your lower abdomen (belly), right below your navel (belly button).
+When urinating, make a fist with one hand and place it on your lower abdomen, right below your belly button.
 Place your other hand over your fist and apply pressure.
 This will help empty out your bladder completely.

 - Limit how much you drink in the evening